Wood duck: Diet and feeding

-Vocalizations and mating calls
+Vocalization

 The wood duck has distinctive vocalizations that play an important role in communication, particularly during mating season.
 The male's primary call is a rising whistle, described as "jeeeeee," while females produce several distinct calls including a drawn-out, rising squeal "do weep do weep" when flushed, and a sharp "cr-r-ek, cr-e-ek" as an alarm call.

 During courtship displays, wood ducks employ specific mating calls to attract partners and establish pair bonds.
 These calls are characterized by their melodic, whistling quality and are often accompanied by visual displays such as head-bobbing and wing-flashing.
 The vocalizations vary between males and females, with each sex having specific calls for different social contexts including mate attraction, territorial defense, and maintaining contact with mates and offspring.

+Predation

+Wood ducks are commonly eaten by great horned owls, American mink, raccoons, red foxes, gray foxes, American alligators, and black rat snakes.